Imeneallouche/Web-Application-Firewalls/Project Realization/Web Application Vulnerabilities Detectors/XSS Detector/README.md

 <br><br><br><br><br><br><br><br><br><h1 align="center">🌐 The Risk 🌐</h1>
+<br><p>
-• Under HIPAA guidelines, unlimited.
+• Under HIPAA guidelines, unlimited.<br>
-• In general, lots of bad press.
+• In general, lots of bad press.<br>
-• Misappropriation of services.
+• Misappropriation of services.<br>
-• Data leakage.
+• Data leakage.<br>
-• Many go unreported
+• Many go unreported<br>
-• Many XSS attacks are designed to vandalize
+• Many XSS attacks are designed to vandalize<br>
-• But the ability to execute a script means the user has control of the browser, in a limited fashion
+• But the ability to execute a script means the user has control of the browser, in a limited fashion<br>
-• Damage potential could be high
+• Damage potential could be high<br>
-• But, they are often difficult to exploit in such a way that the actual damage is high
+• But, they are often difficult to exploit in such a way that the actual damage is high<br>
-• Usually the affected users are limited
+• Usually the affected users are limited<br></p>